-A condition called gynecomastia causes men and boys to develop enlarged breast tissue.
+What is gynecomastia is a question frequently asked.
+The condition called gynecomastia causes men and boys to develop enlarged breast tissue.
 This may occur if two hormones in your body are thrown out of balance.
-In the case of enlarged breasts caused by fat deposits, you have a different condition known as pseudogynecomastia.”
+In the case of enlarged breasts caused by fat deposits, you have a different condition known as pseudogynecomastia.
 In contrast to women, men do not develop breast tissue the way they do, all boys are born with a small amount of breast glandular tissue.

 During puberty, testosterone is the main hormone produced by a boy’s body, which controls his sexual development.
 Additionally, males also produce some estrogen, which is the hormone responsible for promoting sexual growth in females.